silverbulletmd/silverbullet/website/SilverBullet.md

 Before we get to the nitty gritty, some _quick links_ for the impatient reader: [[Install]], [[CHANGELOG]], [Roadmap](https://github.com/orgs/silverbulletmd/projects/2/views/1), [Issues](https://github.com/silverbulletmd/silverbullet/issues), [Discussions](https://github.com/silverbulletmd/silverbullet/discussions), [Mastodon](https://hachyderm.io/@silverbullet), [Discord](https://discord.gg/EvXbFucTxn), [Docker Hub](https://hub.docker.com/r/zefhemel/silverbullet).

-Now that we got that out of the way, let’s have a look at some of SilverBullet’s features.
+Now that we got that out of the way let’s have a look at some of SilverBullet’s features.

 ## Features
 * Runs in any modern browser (including on mobile) as an **offline-first [[PWA]],** keeping the primary copy of your content in the browser, syncing back to the server when a network connection is available.
-* Provides an enjoyable [[Markdown]] writing experience with a clean UI, rendering text using [[Live Preview|live preview]] further **reducing visual noise**, while still providing direct access to the underlying markdown syntax.
+* Provides an enjoyable [[Markdown]] writing experience with a clean UI, rendering text using [[Live Preview|live preview]], further **reducing visual noise** while still providing direct access to the underlying markdown syntax.
 * Supports wiki-style **page linking** using the `[[page link]]` syntax, even keeping links up-to-date when pages are renamed.
 * Optimized for **keyboard-based operation**:
   * Quickly navigate between pages using the **page switcher** (triggered with `Cmd-k` on Mac or `Ctrl-k` on Linux and Windows).
-  * Run commands via their keyboard shortcuts, or the **command palette** (triggered with `Cmd-/` or `Ctrl-/` on Linux and Windows).
+  * Run commands via their keyboard shortcuts or the **command palette** (triggered with `Cmd-/` or `Ctrl-/` on Linux and Windows).
   * Use [[🔌 Core/Slash Commands|slash commands]] to perform common text editing operations.
 * Provides a platform for [end-user programming](https://www.inkandswitch.com/end-user-programming/) through its support for annotating pages with [[Frontmatter]] and [[🔌 Directive|directives]] (such as [[🔌 Directive/Query|#query]]), making parts of pages _dynamic_.
 * Robust extension mechanism using [[🔌 Plugs]].